 C. Self – Blend model (or Learner directed model)

-Learners are enrolled in courses (both online and face to face) which are compulsory, and are also given access to a wider range of courses within their LMS to do any additional topics which they have an interest it.
+Learners are enrolled in courses (both online and face to face) which are compulsory, and are also given access to a wider range of learning courses within their LMS to do any additional topics which they have an interest it.

 The Self-blend model provides an excellent structure for Continuing Professional Development (CPD) by giving those who wish to take on more, can easily enrol in courses which will help them further their career.

 Prerequisites for Blended Learning:

 As with any new initiative, there are a few things you will need in place before you are ready to launch your new blended learning strategy.